zopefoundation/Products.ZMySQLDA/docs/connstring.rst

+.. _connection-string:

 Connection Strings
 ------------------
-The connection string used for Z MySQL Database Connection are of the form::
+The connection string used for Z MySQL Database Connection objects are of the form::

    [*lock_name][+|-]database[@host[:port]] [user [password [unix_socket]]]